JakeEstrada/QuizApp/README.md

 ### Example (this is what it looks like in your terminal)

 ```
-Correct: 5 | Wrong: 2
+Incorrect!
+The correct answer was b) b) An attack that allows manipulation of SQL queries

-Which of the following is an offense related to 'Child Pornography' in cybercrime?
+Correct: 4 | Wrong: 1 | Progress: 4.44% mastery

-1) a) Offering or distributing child pornography
+What protocol is commonly used for network file transfers?
-2) b) Unauthorized access to child data
+1) a) HTTP
-3) c) Manipulating data to create false records
+2) b) FTP
-4) d) Disrupting child services through DDoS
+3) c) SSH

-Your answer (1-4, a-d), or '0' to exit: 1
+4) d) IPX

-Correct!
+Your answer (1-4, a-d), or '0' to exit:
 ```